Polymer/old-docs-site/articles/unit-testing-elements.md

   });
 </script>

-**Note:** You may want to test outside usage of your element as part of `polymer-ready`.
-Code written outside of `test` functions will execute immediately, including `suite` functions such as the one above.
-By default, WCT will wait until `polymer-ready` has completed to run your tests to ensure everything behaves as expected.
-However, you may not have upgraded elements outside of them.
-For scenarious like this, the [testImmedate](https://github.com/Polymer/web-component-tester/blob/master/browser/environment/helpers.js#L41) helper is useful for running tests before `polymer-ready`.

 We can now begin testing our element.

+First, we define a test in the suite for our core-selector-tests.html file as follows:

+    suite('<core-selector>', function() {
+      test('our first test', function() {
+          // ...
+      });
+    });

 Let’s test that nothing is by default selected (i.e that our current selection is `null`).
+We can replace `our first test` label with the more descriptive `nothing is selected by default` while we're at it:

   test('nothing is selected by default', function(done) {
     assert.equal(s.selected, null);